-Public Works and Transportation plans, designs, operates, acquires, constructs, and maintains public facilities to ensure the safe and efficient movement of people, goods, and storm water.
-The department is structured in divisions focusing on transportation planning, engineering operations, traffic, signal engineering, streets, and storm water drainage.
-This department is also responsible for facilities maintenance.
-Environmental Services oversees solid waste, fleet services contracts, air and water quality, public health concerns, a natural gas program, and storm water management.
+Public Works and Transportation plans, designs, operates, acquires, constructs, and maintains public facilities to ensure the safe and efficient movement of people, goods, and stormwater.
+The department is structured in divisions focusing on transportation planning, engineering operations, traffic, signal engineering, streets, stormwater/drainage, information services and environmental education.

 Community Development and Planning is responsible for maintaining a long-range Comprehensive Plan, which optimizes the physical, fiscal, and natural resources of the City in its development.
-The Building Inspection Division enforces City ordinances regarding general construction, zoning, mechanical, electrical and plumbing activities.
-The planning staff provides coordination services in an effort to facilitate effectively program development and implementation.
+Development Services consists of the Building Inspection Division which enforces the City's ordinances regarding general construction, zoning, mechanical, electrical and plumbing activities.
+The Strategic Planning/Grants Management staff provides coordination services in an effort to facilitate effectively program development and implementation.
 Additional responsibilities include providing City staff and the public with current zoning and inventory maps and a wide range of demographic statistics.
-The Housing Division is responsible for administering federal and state grant funds and providing housing assistance to qualified citizens.
+The Arlington Housing Authority (AHA) is responsible for administering federal and state grant funds and providing housing assistance to qualified citizens.

-The Arlington Convention Center has divisions consisting of Event Services and Facility Operations, and a contract with the Arlington Convention and Visitors Bureau (ACVB/Experience Arlington).
+The Arlington Convention Center has divisions consisting of Event Services and Facility Operations, and a contract with the Arlington Convention and Visitors Bureau (ACVB).
 The Center offers 50,000 square feet of exhibit space, a 30,000 square foot Grand Hall for banquets, and 8,500 square feet of meeting space.
 Food, beverage and audio visual services are available to accommodate small and large groups for conferences, exhibits, trade shows, and meetings.
-Located in the Entertainment District, the Center is close to the Globe Life Park, the ATT stadium, Six Flags and Hurricane Harbor, and is easily accessible from I-30.
-The Convention Center and the ACVB/Experience Arlington partner to increase tourism and promote many attractions and events throughout the city.
+Located in the Entertainment

+District, the Center is close to Globe Life Park (home of the Texas Rangers), AT&T Stadium (home of the Dallas Cowboys), Six Flags and Hurricane Harbor, and is easily accessible from I-30.
+The Convention Center and the ACVB partner to increase tourism and promote many attractions and events throughout the city.

 The Office of Economic Development has divisions consisting of Business Development and Business Recruitment and Retention, and contracts with Downtown Arlington Management and various Minority Chambers.
-Incentives available consist of tax abatements, chapter 380 agreements, Freeport Exemptions, Enterprise Zones, I-20 Corridor, Tax Increment Financing Districts, and the Downtown Business Zoning District.
+Incentives available consist of tax abatements, chapter 380 agreements, Freeport Exemptions, Enterprise Zones, Tax Increment Financing Districts, and the Downtown Business Zoning District.
 The Economic Development team strives to grow and diversify the economy through business attraction and retention, creating a vibrant downtown through partnerships and legacy building, and expanding the commercial tax base through improved property values.

 The Aviation Department operates Arlington Municipal Airport, a full-service general aviation airport owned by the City of Arlington.
 The facility is designated as a reliever airport, providing corporate, cargo, charter and private aviation, an alternative to DFW Airport and Love Field.
-There are approximately 260 aircraft and 24 businesses based at the Airport, including Bell Helicopter Textron, Van Bortel Aircraft, Inc. and AgustaWestland.
+There are approximately 260 aircraft and 22 businesses based at the Airport, including Bell Helicopter Textron, Van Bortel Aircraft, Inc. and AgustaWestland.